ShAndrii1/qa-portfolio/README.md

 # QA Engineer Portfolio

 Hello!
-My name is Andrii Shapoval.
+My name is **Andrii Shapoval**.

-I am a QA Engineer focused on manual testing of web, mobile, and API applications.
+I am a QA Engineer focused on **manual testing of web, mobile, and API applications**.

 This portfolio contains examples of my practical QA work, including test documentation, exploratory testing, API test design, bug reporting, and test execution artifacts.

-The purpose of this repository is to demonstrate my testing approach, attention to detail, and ability to work with different types of applications and QA deliverables.
+The purpose of this repository is to demonstrate my **testing approach, attention to detail, and ability to work with different types of applications and QA deliverables.**

 ---

-## Skills
+# Skills

 - Manual Testing
 - Exploratory Testing